How Much Does an Interior Designer Cost in 2025?

 Design Fees per Square Foot

 Designers of large spaces charge $5 to $15 per square foot.
-This rate usually doesn’t include furnishings or installation.
-Design pros that set rates by the square foot often have a minimum fee for smaller spaces like a bedroom or bathroom.
+This rate often doesn’t include furnishings or installation.
+Design pros who set rates by the square foot often have a minimum fee for smaller spaces, like a bedroom or bathroom.

 Designer Flat Rate